Iristallite/rehid-mappings/README.md

 **(Mappings use n3DS buttons, so won't work on o3DS)**

+For your convenience, inverted-camera versions are available for applicable games.

 ## Metroid: Samus Returns
 `00040000001BB200`
 > No more hand cramps!
 (At least on n2DSXL)